University of Wisconsin–Milwaukee: Media

 The UWM Post is an online newspaper independently run by the students.
 Journalism students used to run Frontpage Milwaukee, another online newspaper.
 The UWM Journalism, Advertising and Media Studies department also publishes student work on Media Milwaukee, an online news publication.

 Journalism & Mass Communication students used to run PantherVision, a weekly, news program distributed via the Higher Education Cable Consortium to approximately 300,000 households in southeastern Wisconsin.

 The College of Letters and Science runs WUWM, a Milwaukee public radio station serving southeastern Wisconsin with news, public affairs and entertainment programming.

 PantherU.com is a non-affiliated sports news media website that covers Milwaukee Panthers athletics in specific.

+In October 2022, a student-run internet radio station was started on campus called Prowl Radio.

 Student organizations

 There are over 300 student organizations on campus.
 The governing body is the Student Association of UWM, which under Wisconsin's "shared governance" system (statute 36.09(5)) interacts with the university administration and the student body to insure students rights and interests.
 Other student organizations in the university vary greatly in nature, ranging from political (College Democrats, College Republicans), academic, cultural, to sports clubs.